-- Respiratory failure resulting in cardiac arrest should be addressed as it is identified. - Efforts should be directed at high quality chest compressions with limited interruptions and early defibrillation when indicated. - Consider early IO placement if IV is difficult. - DO NOT HYPERVENTILATE. - Reassess and document ETT placement using auscultation and ETCO2 capnography. - Switch compressors every two minutes. - Try to maintain patient modesty. - Mechanical chest compression devices should be used if available and appropriate for patient age/size in order to provide for consistent uninterrupted chest compressions and crew safety. - Adult paddles/pads may be used on children weighing greater than 15 kg.
+- Respiratory failure resulting in cardiac arrest should be addressed as it is identified. - Efforts should be directed at high quality chest compressions with limited interruptions and early defibrillation when indicated. - Consider early IO placement if IV is difficult. - DO NOT HYPERVENTILATE. - Reassess and document ETT placement using auscultation and ETCO2 capnography. - Switch compressors every two minutes. - Try to maintain patient modesty. - Mechanical chest compression devices should be used if available and appropriate for patient age/size in order to provide for consistent uninterrupted chest compressions and crew safety. - Adult paddles/pads may be used on children weighing greater than 15 kg. - Pre-assignment of pit crew roles is recommended.
+When this is not possible, tasks may be assigned by order of arrival: 1st: Airway; 2nd: Compressions; 3rd: IV/IO access, medication administration; 4th: Measure, Monitor/AED placement; 5th: family liaison/history gathering

-(H's & T's (reversible causes)
+H's & T's (reversible causes)